jabdownsmash/sepharoth213.github.io/todo/_posts/2014-01-02-sequence-game.markdown

 title:  "Sequence Based Game"
 date:   2014-01-15
 name: "sequence"
-abstract: "Sequence is one of my favorite games, mostly because if its incredible difficulty potential."
+abstract: "Sequence is one of my favorite games, mostly because of its incredible difficulty potential."
 ---

 ####What's Sequence?